-- 1.1 In this document and all documents on "Higher Training (Radiology): Subspecialty Training of various subspecialties", the following interpretation applies: - "Subspecialty Training" = training for knowledge and skill in a subspecialty, and not attaining training for subspecialty accreditation - "Trainer" = a Fellow of the Hong Kong College of Radiologists, or equivalent - "Subspecialty Trainer" = a trainer recognized by the Hong Kong College of Radiologists to be eligible to supervise the Higher Training trainees for training in specific subspecialty (see 3.09) - "Co-Trainer" = a trainer recognized by the Hong Kong College of Radiologists to be eligible to supervise the Higher Training trainees for training in specific subspecialty (see 3.10) - "Trainee" = a medical doctor registered as a trainee member with the Hong Kong College of Radiologists
+- 1.1 In this document and all documents on "Higher Training (Radiology): Subspecialty Training of various subspecialties", the following interpretation applies: - "Subspecialty Training" = training for knowledge and skill in a subspecialty, and not attaining training for subspecialty accreditation - "Trainer" = a Fellow of the Hong Kong College of Radiologists, or equivalent - "Co-trainer" = a radiologist other than a Fellow of Hong Kong College of Radiologists, but approved by the Hong Kong College of Radiologists to provide training supervision to trainees under specified conditions.
+A Co-trainer has the role to supervise trainees on daily training activities but cannot replace the role of Trainers in the overall supervision for trainees throughout the training period.
+All Co-trainers of the training centre need to be vetted and approved by the College. - "Subspecialty Trainer" = a Fellow of the Hong Kong College of Radiologists or equivalent, and recognized by the Hong Kong College of Radiologists to be eligible to supervise the Higher Training trainees for training in specific subspecialty (see 3.09) - "Subspecialty Co-trainer" = a Fellow of the Hong Kong College of Radiologists or equivalent, or a radiologist recognized by the Hong Kong College of Radiologists to be eligible to supervise the Higher Training trainees for training in specific subspecialty under specified conditions (see 3.10) - "Trainee" = a medical doctor registered as a trainee with the Hong Kong College of Radiologists